sanadhis/nvml-agent/README.md

 Ensure that you have your master public key (.pub file) on authorized_keys file in every node.
 You need to be able to SSH each node without password.
 [Hint](http://www.linuxproblem.org/art_9.html)

-## Test the Connection of Master into the Cluster Nodes
+## Test the Connection from Master to the Cluster Nodes
 0. Test your connection for each node in the cluster:
   ```bash
   $ ./test-connection.sh